Vineet2511SRM/FrontEnd/README.md

-# 🎨 CSS Playground – Explore, Tweak, Master
+# 🎨 Web dev Playground – Explore, Tweak, Master

 Welcome to a hands-on playground for HTML and CSS where you can **interact, break things, fix them, and level up** your frontend skills.